Maximizing your conditioning for wrestling is of the utmost importance as you start to reach the end of the year.

 Again count the reps to ensure power output remains consistent, or at least doesn’t take a nose dive.

-Similar circuits like the one I detailed above (chinups, dips, spread eagle situps) are great to do in between.
-Jogging, riding a stationary bike, and jumping rope work well too, but I like to get in some moderate strength training in between.
+Similar circuits like the one I detailed above are great to do in between.
+Jogging, riding a stationary bike, and jumping rope work well too.
+However, I prefer to get in some moderate strength training.

 Week 3: